-Another aspect are health apps and wearable devices.
-As these become more widely adopted, patients can monitor their health metrics in real time and share the data with their primary care providers.
+Other aspects are health apps and wearable devices.
+As these become more widely adopted, this will allow patients to monitor their health metrics in real time and share the data with their primary care providers.

 Increased use of data can lead to early detection of health issues and the more preventive measures can be implemented, the more the NHS can save on costly treatments.

 Upgrading and Improving Core Systems: Future-proofing Primary Care

 To harness the full potential of digitalisation, UK primary care needs to focus on upgrading and improving core systems that form the backbone of healthcare operations.

 As increasing patient confidence in security is a key part of improving uptake, the NHS will continue to ramp up cybersecurity measures in tandem with data privacy protection legislation.

 Cyber attacks – often ‘ransomware’ incidents where gangs or individuals hijack parts of the system – are an ongoing danger.

 In May 2021, hospitals in Ireland lost access to records because of a cyber attack.
 There was major disruption to services and some medical equipment was put out of action.
 It took until September 2021 to get 95% of servers and devices functioning normally again.